BuilderIO/mitosis/packages/eslint-plugin/docs/rules/no-async-methods-on-state.md

 ## Rule Details

-This rule aims to declare a variable with the same name as a state property.
+This rule aims to warn you if you use and async method as a value for state property.

 Examples of **incorrect** code for this rule: